Poland Seminary High School

 Poland Seminary High School is a public high school in Poland, Ohio, United States.
-It is the only secondary school in the Poland Local School District.
-Athletic teams compete as the Poland Seminary Bulldogs in the Ohio High School Athletic Association as a member of the Northeast 8 Conference.
+It is the only high school in the Poland Local School District.
+Athletic teams are known as the Bulldogs, and they compete as a member of the Ohio High School Athletic Association in the Northeast 8 Athletic Conference.

 History

 Although the current building was built in 1972, Poland Seminary High School owes its name to an earlier institution, Poland Seminary, which was one of the first private colleges to admit women.
 In the early 1900s, the institution was deeded to The Poland Schools for $1.00 with the stipulation that it forever be called "Poland Seminary".
 This former institution matriculated US President William McKinley, and the present high school claims McKinley as an alumnus.
 In 1999, students from the high school visited the Ohio Seventh District Court of Appeals.